Sergi7531/ecommerce/README.md

 #  Base ecommerce API:

-This is a bare-bones API oriented for an "ecommerce" that can be in the need of a backend architecture.
+This is a bare-bones API oriented for a certain business type, most especifically, a clothing e-commerce.

-The project is entirely made using the Django framework, more specifically layered with the Django REST package to provide the structure of a typical API.
+The project is entirely made using Django web framework, layered with the Django REST Framework package to provide your typical REST API structure.

 The entire application is stored inside the `api` source folder.

 The structure that features this project is dockerized.
-There are 2 containers by default defined in `docker-compose-api.yaml`
+There are 3 containers by default defined in `docker-compose-api.yaml`
-file: `ecommerce_api` and `db`:
+file: `ecommerce_api`, `db` and `test-unit`, each of them serving one different purpose but interconnected to form the architecture:

 ## Download the project: